AlessandroBorges/ReasoningSysPromts/README.md

    SMLs perform best with focused, task-specific prompts due to their limited context window.
 For specialized tasks, craft reasoning prompts that target the specific domain and experiment iteratively to find optimal prompt structures.
 This targeted approach helps the model maintain focus and deliver more reliable results.

 2. **Instruction-Tuned Models**
    Choose models specifically trained to follow instructions, as they're better equipped to execute structured reasoning steps defined in system prompts.
-Models like Phi-3-mini and Llama 3.2 3B excel in this aspect.
+Models like Phi-3-mini-instruct and Llama 3.2 3B instruct excel in this aspect.

 3. **Temperature Control**
    Lower temperature settings (0.35-0.45) help maintain focus on structured reasoning.
 While higher temperatures can promote creative thinking, they may cause SLMs to deviate from prescribed instruction paths.